-Operating on excessively steep slopes.
+POTENTIAL HAZARD Operating on excessively steep hills.

-The vehicle can overturn more easily on extremely steep slopes than on level surfaces or small slopes.
+The vehicle can overturn more easily on extremely steep hills than on level surfaces or small hills.

-Never operate the ATV on slopes too steep for the ATV or for your abilities.

-Practice on smaller slopes before attempting large slopes.
+Never operate the ATV on hills too steep for the ATV or for your abilities.
+Practice on smaller hills before attempting large hills.

-It is important when climbing a slope to make sure that tour weight is transferred forward on the ATV.
-This can be accomplished by leaning forward, steeper inclines and standing on the footboards and leaning forward over the handlebars
+It is important when climbing a hill to make sure that tour weight is transferred forward on the ATV.
+This can be accomplished by leaning forward and, steeper inclines, standing on the footboards and leaning forward over the handlebars.

-POTENTIAL HAZARD Climbing slopes improperly
+POTENTIAL HAZARD Climbing hills improperly

-WHAT CAN HAPPEN

-Could cause loss of control or cause the

-ATV to overturn.
+WHAT CAN HAPPEN Could cause loss of control or cause the ATV to overturn.

-HOW TO AVOID THE HAZARD Always follow proper procedures for climbing slopes as described in this Owner's Manual.
+HOW TO AVOID THE HAZARD Always follow proper procedures for climbing hills as described in this Owner's Manual.

-Always check the terrain carefully before you start up any slope.
+Always check the terrain carefully before you start up any hill.

-Never climb slopels with excessively slippery or loose surfaces.
+Never climb hills with excessively slippery or loose surfaces.